 The Ph.D. in Counseling program prepares students to work as advanced practitioners, clinical supervisors and counselor educators in clinical and academic settings.
-The goal of the program emphasizes student contribution to the counseling profession through research while understanding and addressing the societal changes of today's communities.
-OSU's program is CACREP accredited and aims to prepare graduates to be leaders and advocates for change.
+The program emphasizes student contribution to the counseling profession through research while understanding and addressing the societal changes of today's communities.
+OSU's program is CACREP-accredited and aims to prepare graduates to be leaders and advocates for change.

-This doctorate program is offered by Oregon State University's College of Education and online courses are delivered by OSU Ecampus.
+This doctorate program is offered by the Oregon State University College of Education and online courses are delivered by OSU Ecampus.

-Applicants are required to have a master's in counseling or closely related field, which can be applied to your Ph.D. total credits.
+Applicants are required to have a master's degree in counseling or closely related field, which can be applied toward your Ph.D. total credits.
 Interested students must have a commitment to solving critical human problems in our increasingly diverse world.

 Collaborative cohort model

 As a Ph.D. in Counseling student, you become a member of a supportive and active cohort of peers.
 Past participants have included working professional counselors from Oregon, Washington, California, Hawaii and Alaska.
 Each student is guided by a department professor or advisor throughout this three- to five-year (post-master's) doctoral degree program.

 Online/face-to-face hybrid format

 The program operates as a "hybrid" program involving both face-to-face and online instruction for each course.
-Face-to-face classes occur only twice each quarter in a Friday through Saturday block in Wilsonville, Ore.
-Because the face-to-face course location is in the Portland Metro area, it is easily accessible from the Portland International Airport and surrounding regions, making it possible for out-of-state students to participate.
+Face-to-face classes occur only twice each quarter in a Friday through Saturday block in Wilsonville, Oregon.
+Because the face-to-face course location is in the Portland metropolitan area, it is easily accessible from the Portland International Airport and surrounding regions, making it possible for out-of-state students to participate.